Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 |nslookup view||Sorts and lists the output of the previous ls subcommand or commands.|

-- If computerTofind is a name and doesn’t have a trailing period, the default DNS domain name is appended to the name.
+- For names without a trailing period, the tool appensd the default DNS domain name.
 This behavior depends on the state of the following set subcommands: domain, srchlist, defname, and search.

 - If you type a hyphen (-) instead of computerTofind, the command prompt changes to nslookup interactive mode.